The FCC’s Gen X Republican chairman loves nerdy Hollywood references

 Finally, Pai goes after Twitter itself, saying that it and the rest of Silicon Valley are biased against conservatives, although he prefaces all this criticism by saying, “Now look: I love Twitter, and I use it all the time.”

-With almost over 39,000 followers and a hearty appetite for TV (including streaming), Pai seems to be fighting some of the things he loves most, and he’s not getting any love back.SC
+With over 39,000 followers and a hearty appetite for TV (including streaming), Pai seems to be fighting some of the things he loves most, and he’s not getting any love back.SC